-According to research conducted by the Migration Policy Institute (MPI), around 1.3 million foreign born individuals move into the U.S. each year.
+According to research conducted by the Migration Policy Institute (MPI), around 1.3 million foreign-born individuals move into the U.S. each year.
 While not all migrants are interested in ultimately obtaining American citizenship, many of them are.
 The good news is that getting U.S. citizenship is a possibility for many people who have entered the country.
-However, obtaining United States citizenship can also be a very lengthy and challenging process.
-If you are looking to get American citizenship yourself, or for a loved one, it is important that you are ready to take on any legal hurdles that you might face.
+However, gaining American citizenship can also be a very lengthy and challenging process.
+If you are looking at how to obtain US citizenship yourself, or for a loved one, it is important that you are ready to take on any legal hurdles that you might face.
 You should never go through the naturalization process on your own.

-You need to work with an experienced Los Angeles immigration attorney who can help you protect your status and help you realize your dream of becoming a U.S. citizen.
+You need to work with an experienced immigration attorney in Los Angeles who can help you protect your status and help you realize your dream of becoming a U.S. citizen.

 If you owe back taxes to the IRS, you need to take immediate action to resolve this issue.
-For immigrants seeking permanent citizenship, the problem of unpaid taxes will simply not go away on its own.
+For immigrants seeking permanent citizenship in the United States, the problem of unpaid taxes will simply not go away on its own.
 Your application for American citizenship will almost certainly be denied if you have outstanding tax obligations and have made no effort to rectify the issue.
 That being said, back taxes are not an automatic bar to citizenship either.
 United States Citizenship and Immigration Services (USCIS) has the ultimate authority to make a decision on your citizenship application, not the IRS.
-If an applicant can demonstrate a good faith effort to contact the IRS and can show reasonable progress made towards resolving their tax obligations, a citizenship application can get back on track.
+If an applicant hoping to gain U.S. citizenship can demonstrate a good faith effort to contact the IRS and can show reasonable progress made towards resolving their tax obligations, a citizenship application can get back on track.
 Still, unpaid taxes are a big issue that must be addressed.
-If you find yourself in this position, you need to speak to an immigration attorney as soon as possible.
+If you find yourself in this position, you need to speak to a qualified immigration attorney near you as soon as possible.

 Under U.S. immigration rules, male green card holders who are between 18 and 25 are legally required to register for selective service.
 This is because male American citizens are required to do the same.
 For those who meet this criteria, their selective service number must be provided along with their application for citizenship.
+It is an important step when obtaining American citizenship.
 If you have any questions about this issue, or you believe that you have failed to register properly, you should speak to an experienced attorney immediately.

 Questions of Moral Character